gosiweletan/AlaskaAirlinesInterview/TicketManagementSystem.IntegrationTests/README.md

 - JSON serialization uses camelCase naming policy to match API conventions
 - Tests are designed to be independent and can run in any order
 - The test server uses in-memory storage, so tests don't affect persistent data
+- Some tests may fail due to missing validation logic in the controllers (as identified in previous test runs)

+## Known Issues

+Based on previous test runs, some tests may fail due to:

+1. **Missing validation logic** in controllers (e.g., event end time before start time)
+2. **Persistence issues** in the in-memory data layer between requests
+3. **Missing existence checks** before updates
+4. **Inconsistent error handling** for invalid data

+These issues highlight areas where the controllers and data layer could be improved for better robustness.

 ## Troubleshooting